Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

-It was over the holidays, my PET scan was on December 26, and it just wasn’t possible to get anyone to talk to me right then because a lot of people were on vacation.
+It was over the holidays.
+My PET scan was on December 26, and it just wasn’t possible to get anyone to talk to me right then because a lot of people were on vacation.

-How did you process the stage 4 lung cancer diagnosis
+How did you process the stage 4 lung cancer diagnosis?

 My husband was there with me.
 To be honest, a lot of it is really a blur.
 I know we went home.
 I know I pretty much didn’t really want to talk to anyone.

-So we put on a fake smile on our face and went on with our regular day.
+We put on a fake smile on our face and went on with our regular day.
 It was almost surreal.
 I don’t remember a lot about those few days.

 I was just trying to process everything and was very upset, crying tons, but also feeling like I wanted to hide that from my kids.
 It was a crazy time.